 Most of my engagements have been with smaller organizations, but I have the capacity to work with larger institutions as well.
 A partial client list includes: Washington Environmental Council, Kidspace Childcare Center, League of Education Voters, North Helpline, Bellevue LifeSpring, Hilltop Children’s Center, Puget Sound Community School, and Zeno.

 As a white woman who immigrated to the United States from the United Kingdom as a child, I have a unique perspective on the systems of oppression at work in our culture.
 My immigrant experience gives me some critical distance when examining tough topics, but it also lends empathy to those who have struggled and continue to struggle.
 This blend of compassion and analysis informs my work as a facilitator and the way I interact with people every day.

 The Blair family name can be traced to Scotland, and the Blair Clan crest includes a stag, lodged proper.
 Using an image of a stag in my logo is a way for me to express part of my heritage, a way of honoring my birthplace.

 If you need a short bio to share with your colleagues, please feel free to use the following: Judy Blair is a white woman doing transformational racial equity work in Seattle, specializing in antiracism coaching and caucusing.
 Her approach is extremely relational, focusing on helping people find their own power and figure out concrete responses to the racial oppression they see or experience every day.
 She has spent the past decade thinking deeply about how white folks can use their social position to dismantle racist systems and what it means to be a white person doing antiracism work.
-The majority of her clients are youth-serving organizations, but she has worked with a number of corporations, government entities, and other groups.

 I am also available for speaking engagements; please feel free to download my speaking flyer for more information.